igorbrigadir/awesome-twitter-algo/README.md

 - **Author Diversity**: Avoid too many consecutive Tweets from a single author.
   - See [code](https://github.com/twitter/the-algorithm/blob/main/home-mixer/server/src/main/scala/com/twitter/home_mixer/product/scored_tweets/scorer/DiversityDiscountProvider.scala)
   - `score * ((1 - 0.25) * Math.pow(0.5, position) + 0.25)`
-  - If you have seen the author is the same feed refresh, the score of the tweet from the author havled (but with a floor)
+  - If you have seen the author is the same feed refresh, the score of the tweet from the author halved (but with a floor)

 - **Content Balance**: Ensure we are delivering a fair balance of In-Network and Out-of-Network Tweets.
   - (Contributions needed)